-12. This HKSA is effective for audits of financial statements for periods ending on or after 15 December 2013, except for material shaded in gray pertaining to the use of internal auditors to provide direct assistance, which is effective for audits of financial statements for periods ending on or after 15 December 2014.
+12. This HKSA is effective for audits of financial statements for periods ending on or after 15 December 2014.

 Objectives

 13. The objectives of the external auditor, where the entity has an internal audit function and the external auditor expects to use the work of the function to modify the nature or timing, or reduce the extent, of audit procedures to be performed directly by the external auditor, or to use internal auditors to provide direct assistance, are: